The Tempest: Act IV

-Prospero intends that Miranda, now aged 15, will marry Ferdinand, and he instructs Ariel to bring some other spirits and produce a masque.
+Prospero intends that Miranda, now aged 15, will marry Ferdinand, and he instructs Ariel to bring some other spirits and produce a dramatised masque.

-The masque will feature classical goddesses, Juno, Ceres, and Iris, and will bless and celebrate the betrothal.
-The masque will also instruct the young couple on marriage, and on the value of chastity until then.
+Ariel and other spirits, performing as the classical goddesses Juno, Ceres, and Iris, celebrate the betrothal while instructing the young couple on the value of chastity and marriage.

 The masque is suddenly interrupted when Prospero realises he had forgotten the plot against his life.
 Once Ferdinand and Miranda are gone, Prospero orders Ariel to deal with the nobles' plot.
 Caliban, Trinculo, and Stephano are then chased off into the swamps by goblins in the shape of hounds.

 Act V and Epilogue

 Prospero vows that once he achieves his goals, he will set Ariel free, and abandon his magic, saying: